Cowboy Trail Riding Vacations

 Some of the answers to these questions are evident just by viewing images and video of our trail riding experience.
 Because mountain trails are often moving through intimately tight quarters, the horses are by default in a single file formation until the trail reaches a more open section.
 However, single file formation does not mean that horsemanship is unnecessary.
 Additionally, single file riding formations allow us to manage the placement of varying horse personalities and to eliminate the race-track effects of horse competitions while riding abreast at faster gates.

 Vacation And Learn Mountain Horse Riding

 The unique set of mountain trail riding skills is not usually learned with riding time limited to the arena.
 To manage the riding risks for your cowboy trail riding holiday, we start your visit after your arrival on Monday with an arena horse orientation and simple skills evaluation.
 PLEASE NOTE: All riders must weigh-in at the arena orientation on day one.
 Our riding weight limit is 240 pounds per person.
-Our trail rides begin the following day (Tuesday) with easier rides closer to our ranch base, and graduate to longer and more difficult rides as the week progresses.
+Our trail rides begin the following day (Tuesday) with easier rides closer to our ranch base, and graduating to longer and more difficult rides as the week progresses.
 We also schedule daily arena time to teach Western trail riding skills through fun and engaging games on horseback.
 Our 100′ X 150′ covered arena provides a comfortable shaded setting and has a groomed sand riding base.
 The arena also offers a great controlled setting to practice riding skills while riding at faster gates.

 We consider it an important part of our job to both manage risk and to help our guest riders depart at week’s end as better riders than when they first arrived.
 Will you join us on our next cowboy trail ride?